-- default Sends a pre-defined default response to messages that are not handled by any other application. - echo A collection of two simple handlers that can assist you in remote debugging. - handlers Extensible classes that help you create RapidSMS applications quickly. - httptester Helps you test your project by sending fake messages to RapidSMS to see how it responds. - locations Defines the Location model, which helps you map custom locations and points in your project. - messagelog Maintains a record of all messages sent and received by RapidSMS. - messaging Provides a web interface through which you can send messages to Contacts. - registration Provides a web interface for creating, updating, and deleting RapidSMS contacts.
+- default Sends a pre-defined default response to messages that are not handled by any other application. - echo A collection of two simple handlers that can assist you in remote debugging. - handlers Extensible classes that help you create RapidSMS applications quickly. - httptester Helps you test your project by sending fake messages to RapidSMS to see how it responds. - messagelog Maintains a record of all messages sent and received by RapidSMS. - messaging Provides a web interface through which you can send messages to Contacts.

+• registration - Provides a web interface for creating, updating, and deleting RapidSMS contacts.